rafiakbar20/soal-shift-sisop-modul-3-I05-2021/README.md

 Notable inbuilt function:
-strtok() = The C library function char *strtok(char *str, const char *delim) breaks string str into a series of tokens using the delimiter delim. strcspn() = The C library function size_t strcspn(const char *str1, const char *str2) calculates the length of the initial segment of str1, which consists entirely of characters not in str2.
+strtok() = The C library function char *strtok(char *str, const char *delim) breaks string str into a series of tokens using the delimiter delim. strcspn() = The C library function size_t strcspn(const char *str1, const char *str2) calculates the length of the initial segment of str1, which consists entirely of characters not in str2. bzero() = The bzero() function erases the data in the n bytes of the memorystarting at the location pointed to by s, by writing zeros (bytes containing '\0') to that area.